epfl-ada/ada-2024-project-conquistada/README.md

 # What makes for a successful movie?

-The description of our project can be found on our [website](https://epfl-ada.github.io/conquistada.github.io)
+The description of our project in the form of a data story can be found on our [website](https://epfl-ada.github.io/conquistada.github.io)

 #### Quickstart
 ```bash